mudrabhedi/my-chat-app/README.md

 ---
 ## Contributing

 Contributions are welcome!
 To contribute:

--Fork the repository
+1. Fork the repository
--Create a new branch (git checkout -b feature-name) -Make your changes and commit (git commit -m 'Add new feature') -Push to the branch (git push origin feature-name) -Open a pull request for review
+2. Create a new branch (`git checkout -b feature-name`)
+3. Make your changes and commit (`git commit -m 'Add new feature'`)
+4. Push to the branch (`git push origin feature-name`)
+5. Open a pull request for review

 ---
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.